redsorbet/sn2md/README.md

 ### Output formats

 You can output other formats besides markdown.
-Contributed examples are listed below.
+Contributed examples of configuration files are listed below.

 #### Emacs Orgmode

-@redsorbet contributed this template.
+@redsorbet contributed this configuration.
 Note the use of `output_filename_template` to change the output extension:

 ```toml
 output_filename_template = "{{file_basename}}.org"